All the words on the chart have been carefully selected so that they form minimal pairs.

 You can find some interesting consonant minimal pairs below.
-I’ve chosen these contrasts, because these are ones non-native speakers often have problems with.
+I’ve chosen these contrasts because these are ones English learners often have problems with.
 Remember you can click the words on the chart to listen to them.

 These minimal pairs work for the Standard Southern British English accent – they may not work for other varieties of English.
 The symbols used are from the Oxford Dictionary (if you’re confused about the vowel symbols, I suggest you look at the vowel chart).